-I did my best to stay focused on the laughter, conversation, and spirit of the evening, but my mind was elsewhere, and no matter how hard I tried, I simply couldn’t bring myself to feel the joy that I normally do at that time of year.
+I did my best to stay focused on the laughter, conversation, and spirit of the evening, but my mind was elsewhere, and no matter how hard I tried, I simply couldn’t bring myself to feel the joy that I normally do during that time of year.

 Earlier that day, I’d received notification that my investment firm was being investigated by the Securities and Exchange Commission for fraud and operating a Ponzi scheme, and that they would begin delving into my financial and client records the Monday after Christmas Day.
-To prevent me, or my secretary, from returning to the office and destroying any documents, a lock was placed on the door and wouldn’t be removed until the investigators showed up to begin looking into the scores of crimes that I’d committed.
+To prevent me, or my secretary, from returning to the office and destroying any documents, a lock was placed on the door and wouldn’t be removed until the investigators showed up to look into the scores of crimes that I’d committed.

 My priorities were also in the wrong place that night.
 Instead of being worried or concerned about the hundreds of people that I’d screwed out of their life savings, I was pissed because one of them had the audacity to report me!
 As a result, I was looking at the possibility of losing everything.
 My home, wealth, expensive cars, maybe even my family once my wife learned what a true scoundrel I really was.
-To be clear, she had no idea what I was up to or how I made the ludicrous amounts of money that I did.
+To be clear, she was unaware of what I was up to or how I made the ludicrous amounts of money that I did.
 For all she knew, I was the owner and operator of a fine and upstanding investment firm with an untarnished reputation.

 I didn’t have the heart to tell her how wrong she was about me.

 Once the investigation was completed and the multitudes of crimes made public, I was facing years in prison, which only caused me more worry and panic.
 Who would watch after and take care of my family?
-Where would my wife and children live once the house and all other personal properties were seized?
+Where would my wife and children live once the house, and all other personal properties were seized?
 The pressure of how grim our futures looked was bearing down on me, causing more stress and anxiety than I was willing to admit.

 Unable to share in everyone’s holiday cheer, I quietly slipped away from our guests and retreated into my study, the one room in our large house where I could truly find solace and peace by admiring my shelves full of books, some of them first editions.
-The walls were adorned with expensive paintings, some by well known artists, others by up-and-comers.
-I’d spent more on a single portrait than most people pay for a house, but I had no guilt and no regrets, no matter how much pain and suffering I’d caused others in order to acquire the finer things in life.
+The walls were adorned with expensive paintings, some by well-known artists, others by up-and-comers.
+I’d spent more on a single portrait than most people pay for a house, but I had no guilt and no regrets, no matter how much pain and suffering I’d caused others in order to gain the finer things in life.
 I figured I might as well embrace the moment and enjoy it all while I could, knowing that I was on the brink of being ruined, both financially and personally.